 - Allowing producers to reuse recovered chemicals reduces raw material and solvent costs, as well as chemical transportation and storage costs.

-- Continued production quality with the use of reclaimed chemicals, which are just as available and efficient as fresh chemicals once they’ve been restored.
+- Maintaining production quality by using reclaimed chemicals, which become just as available and efficient as fresh chemicals after restoration.

 Solvent Recovery at Pharmaceutical and Chemical Production Plants

 The recovery and reuse of solvents used in processing processes critically impact the overall performance and profitability of a pharmaceutical, chemical, petrochemical, or medical device manufacturing facility when assessing its operations.Organic solvent recovery and reuse have two advantages: it eliminates waste and lowers chemical prices.
 One of the most popular techniques used in a solvent recovery application is distillation.